PSY1020 Foundation Psychology B

 Requirements for student to be awarded a passing grade in the course:

 To be assured of receiving a passing grade a student must achieve at least 50% of the total weighted marks available for the course.
 Note that the Conceded Pass is not available in this course due to APAC accreditation standard 2.1.9.

 Method used to combine assessment results to attain final grade:

 Final grades for students will be determined by the addition of the marks obtained in each assessment item, weighted as in the Assessment details.

-There will not be a Final Exam for PSY1020 in semester 2, 2011.
-All examinable material is assessed in the 5 CMA tests.
+There will not be a Final Exam for PSY1020 in semester 2, 2013.
+All examinable material is assessed in the 5 online quizzes.